 How to Get Over a Hangover - Fast & Easy!

 Hangovers suck.
 That might not be the most eloquent sentiment, but it’s one we can all agree to be true.
+Can you sweat out alcohol?
+Well, if you drink enough, you're almost certain to experience some form of sweating.
 The problem is that drinking can be a lot of fun.
 You don’t want to have to choose between good times and misery, but it seems an inevitable conundrum.
 Here’s the deal.
 There are ways to beat a hangover.
 Calling them cures might be overselling, but you can at least take the edge off of next-day suffering.
 That’s what we’re going to cover in depth.
 These are the best tips for getting over a hangover as quickly, painlessly and easily as possible.

 The things you do before you drink can be just as important as what you do after.
 This is not meant to be a checklist.
 You can mix and match the suggestions as you see fit.
 Each one of these ideas bears its own impact on how your hangover manifests, and not everything is ideal for everyone (except the first idea).